Jim's Mowing: History

 In 2009, there was a major disruption from the franchisees when fees were raised and Jim Penman was almost voted out.

 In 2010, master franchisors held a "referendum" asking for Penman to stand down because of concerns with his leadership style, breaches of contract, and steep fee hikes.
 Although the referendum followed the procedures in the operation manual, Jim advised he could not be stood down and that only he could run the company; eventually, negotiations occurred which reached agreement on the fee and master franchise issues.
 A number of concerns about Penman were also raised by disgruntled franchisees including that "he runs the whole business as though he owns every part of it", changes had reduced the value of their investment, and litigation.

 In 2012, there was an unsuccessful bid for $10 million in funding to expedite expansion including a float on the ASX, which has not since been realised.

-In 2018, the Jim's Group launched the Jim's Plus initiative claiming to have received over 180,000 leads that were unable to be serviced.
-This program offers these leads on a success fee basis to non-Jim's franchisees.
+In 2018, the Jim's Group launched the Jim's Plus initiative, now known as Bizza.
+Every year, Jim’s turns away around 250,000 customers because they don’t have enough franchisees to service the demand.
+Bizza offers these leads on a success fee basis to non-Jim's franchisees.

-In 2020, during the COVID-19 pandemic, Mr Penman encouraged his Victorian franchisees to ignore the Stage 4 restrictions.
-He offered to pay any fines that they received.